whoknewdk/SpruceJS/README.md

 SpruceJS
 ========
 SpruceJS is a JavaScript module assembler for ASP.NET.
 It will assemble your source files, resolve dependencies, minify the result and generate corresponding source maps.
-All in a single request.

 This allows you to structure your JavaScript using AMD/CommonJS style modules all served to the browser in a single request.